thunderamental/ThompsonGroup/README.md

 - [x] Add ability to reduce tree pair elements.
 - [x] Add ability to obtain normal form from tree pair.
 - [x] Tidy up UI text and add header links to github, email, etc.
-- [ ] Update README and add documentation for future use.
+- [x] Update README and add documentation for future use. (? tentatively done)
 - [x] Host on persistent domain. (currently Github Pages)
+- [ ] Upload the infographic about some group theory to the github. (stay tuned..)